casper-network/docs-archive/theory/highway.rst

 Rule 4: lambda response message
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If I am not the leader of current round, I setup a handler for receiving the lambda message from this round’s leader.
-This handler waits for the lambda message but only up to the end of current round.
-If the lambda message arrives before the end of current round, I create a ballot taking as its justifications only the lambda message and my last message (if I have one).
+If I am not the leader of the current round, I set up a handler for receiving the lambda message from this round’s leader.
+This handler waits for the lambda message but only up to the end of the current round.
+If the lambda message arrives before the end of the current round, I create a ballot taking as its justifications only the lambda message and my last message (if I have one).

 Rule 5: omega message